-Let us talk about the aspects of this hypothetical "primitive curiosity" I would choose: As discussed, I would select an older re-colored movie, made in the US, that has not received any recognition from festivals and also has been forgotten over time.
+Let us discuss the aspects of this hypothetical "primitive curiosity" I would choose.
+As discussed, I would select an older, re-colored movie made in the US that has not received recognition from festivals and has also been forgotten over time.
 I would try to highlight the theme of the film more than its technical aspects.
-While Reluctantly Queer is sincere and from the heart, I would choose something that is from the outside view: Made with cast and crew that are not queer or marginalized by society and a depiction of queer people full of stereotypes that were common at the time; words would be used that are deemed inappropriate by today's standards; a story that shows that it is wrong to be queer and how to raise your kid, so it fits the cis-heteronormative standards; a happy ending from the parents' and film's point of view.
-The film would also contain the aspects of fear; the fear that this could happen to you and your child and that you are to blame.
+While Reluctantly Queer is sincere and from the heart, I would choose something that is from the outside view: Made with cast and crew that are not queer or marginalised by society and a depiction of queer people full of stereotypes that were common at the time; words would be used that are deemed inappropriate by today's standards; a story that shows that it is wrong to be queer and how to raise your kid, so it fits the cis-heteronormative standards; a happy ending from the parents' and film's point of view.
+The film would also explore aspects of fear, including the fear that this could happen to you and your child, and that you may be to blame.
 I could go on and on, but I think you get the idea.

-This pairing would perfectly display the contrast of how far we have come as a society.
+This pairing perfectly displays the contrast of how far we have come as a society.
 Or would it?
-Reluctantly Queer demonstrates that it is still hard for many people in many countries to openly live as their true selves without discrimination.
-But at least it would show that Western societies have embraced or at least started to tolerate this queer way of life.
+RELUCTANTLY QUEER demonstrates that it is still hard for many people in many countries to openly live as their true selves without discrimination.
+However, at least it would demonstrate that Western societies have begun to embrace or at least tolerate this queer way of life.
 That it is no longer deemed wrong to be queer but instead that there is a platform for queer people to talk about their hopes, dreams, fears, and struggles openly and from the heart.
-This creates awareness and awareness often leads to progress.
+This creates awareness, and awareness often leads to progress.